Homepage: The Cicada FAQ

 Question: What purpose do they serve?

 Answer: Cicadas serve a number of purposes.
-They aid their host trees by aerating the soil when they emerge, as well as trimming weaker branches then they lay their eggs.
+They aid their host trees by aerating the soil when they emerge, as well as trimming weaker branches when they lay their eggs.
 They also form a vital link in the food chain between trees and literally hundreds of carnivores and omnivores, including: squirrels, birds, toads, raccoons, possums, other insects, people, and even fungi!

 Question: You can see letters